Clemapfel/jluna/docs/installation.md

 make
 ```

-The following warnings may appear:
+Warnings of the following type may appear:

 ```
 (...)